top of page

 Builder's Remedy Catastrophy

-Housing Element Failures and Resulting Builder's Remedy Projects
+Inexcusable Housing Element Failures and Resulting

 up to 31 Stories High

 Our city was given approximately two years to prepare and file an acceptable housing element with the state, demonstrating where about 3,000 housing units could potentially be built.
-The requirement was not to build these units, but to make provisions to allow for their potential construction.
-Failure to timely file an acceptable housing element by late 2021 would allow developers to utilize Builders' Remedy laws, enabling them to build without regard to our height limits and zoning, provided their projects included 20% affordable housing.
+The requirement was not to build these units--only to make provisions to allow for their potential construction.

 1. October 2021: First unacceptable filing